Genefreak/ftype/README.md

 Currently, the program has to be run by specifying to python not to cache (python3 -u ftype.py) otherwise all the sounds are played... then all the code is dumped at once.

 Also, Something seems to be breaking the program before all the text has been displayed an dumping the remainder as commands on the screen instead of within the program.
 I think this may be related to certain characters being recognised by python as special characters.
 I have already written code to deal with linebreaks.
+Maybe a good test for this would be to push through every unicode character and see which breaks it and which don't then create rules for these characters.